chetnnn18/EcoTrack/README.md

 - `PATCH /api/bins/:id`
 - `DELETE /api/bins/:id`

+---

 ## Notes

-- The current application is a browser-based MERN product with database-managed bin records.
+- EcoTrack is a browser-based MERN application designed for efficient waste reporting and tracking.
-- Bin data is managed through MongoDB records.
+- Waste bin information is managed through MongoDB.
-- Local image uploads are stored in `server/uploads` when Cloudinary is not configured.
+- In development mode, local image storage is supported when Cloudinary is not configured.